 Small writing desk

 The top and sides of this desk are made from pear wood.
-The wood was slightly infected by fungi, causing nice coloration and figuring.
-One of the boards had a knot that had partially fallen out, causing a hole through the board: since I had only a few boards available, I decided to keep the knot (it also adds some character to the desktop and doesn't interfere with its function).
-For the same reason I kept the "live edge" of one of the boards at the front side of the desktop, I just removed the bark.
+One of the boards had a knot that had partially fallen out, causing a hole through the board: since I had only a few boards available, I decided to keep the knot (it also adds some character to the desktop).
+For the same reason I kept the live edge of one of the boards at the front side of the desktop, I just removed the bark.
 Therefore the right side of the desktop is 4 cm wider than the left side.
 The desk is essentially a box, the sides are connected to the bottom and top via dovetails.
 At the back, I left some space for storing cables.
 Dimensions are: H 73 cm, W 90 cm, D 50 cm.

-The bottom of the drawers is lined with nice handmade marbled paper, purchased during a holiday in France from a local artist.
+The bottom of the drawers is lined with nice handmade marbled paper, purchased during a holiday in France from a local artist in Nïmes (I made a special holder in one of the drawers to keep her business card).
 I protected the paper with a few coats of satin lacquer.
 The desk is finished with a few coats of Danish oil and a coat of wax.

 The black drawer pulls are made from ebony and I turned the table legs from wengé.